Southport killer referral ‘would have continued if officer saw internet history’

 Axel Rudakubana killed Bebe King, six, Elsie Dot Stancombe, seven, and Alice da Silva Aguiar, nine, and attempted to murder 10 others at a Taylor Swift-themed dance class on July 29 last year.

-On Thursday, the Southport Inquiry at Liverpool Town Hall was shown the first referral to Prevent made by Rudakubana’s school in December 2019.
+On Thursday, the Southport Inquiry at Liverpool Town Hall was shown the first referral to Prevent made by Acorns School in Ormskirk in December 2019.

 The referral included details that he had brought a knife to his previous school on 10 occasions; that he was found searching school shootings in America during an ICT lesson; and that he questioned why he could colour in Call of Duty images during an art lesson but could not look at guns on the internet before requesting a “picture of a severed head”.